empicano/aiomqtt/CONTRIBUTING.md

 ## Making a Pull Request

-The branch to contribute is `main`.
-You can create a draft pull request as long as your contribution is not ready.
-Please also update the `CHANGELOG.md` with the changes that your pull request makes!
+The branch to contribute to is `main`.
+You can create a draft pull request if your contribution is not yet ready to merge.
+Please check if your changes call for updates to the documentation and don't forget to add your name and contribution to the `CHANGELOG.md`!